IAN-RIUA/IAN-RIUA/README.md

 🧾 Real world analytics and research initiatives

-💼 Data analytics or machine learning internships / entry level roles
+💼 Data analytics or machine learning internships / entry level roles as well

 If your work thrives on data driven innovation,I would love to contribute and grow alongside your team.